Rendering of the Sojourner Family Peace Center building opening in 2016

 “If I am not thin enough, no one will like me,” “I am always lonely,” “I can’t tell my parents because they will worry, and I can’t tell my friends because they will think I am crazy.”
 These are statements I often hear from teen girls I counsel.

 They feel like they need to be perfect in their grades, physical appearance, personality, sports and every other area of their lives.
 They feel like they need to take care of others’ problems instead of focusing on their own, and they work very hard at developing a “mask” so their true feelings will not be revealed.
-For many …Continue reading →
+For many …Click here to continue reading

 A child’s death can be one of the worst experiences in a parent’s life.
 Many parents talk about the overwhelming sorrow and pain experienced after the death of their child and how their world was shattered.
 Grief is a normal and natural reaction to a loss and it is necessary to heal.
 Children’s Hospital of Wisconsin is committed to helping families who are on this painful journey by offering support, resources and hope.

 Everyone grieves differently, which is why our Bereavement Program offers a variety of services to help our families begin the healing process.
-We have several adult support …Continue reading →
+We have several adult support …Click here to continue reading

 We are stunned and saddened by last week’s shooting at the Sandy Hook Elementary School in Connecticut.
 As an organization that cares, heals and protects children every day, our reactions are especially heightened to this terrible tragedy.

 Talking to children about difficult community events can be challenging.
 Remember to be as honest as possible, speak on their level and remain calm.
-Here are behaviors to watch …Continue reading →
+Here are behaviors to watch …Click here to continue reading

 In the current issue of Children’s Advocate, writer Aimee Lewis-St Rain offers practical advice on creating natural opportunities for parents to cultivate a love of math and scientific discovery in their preschoolers.
 By encouraging your child to count everything imaginable, creating natural opportunities to explore and discover, and supporting your child’s natural impulse to play, you can boost your preschooler’s capacity for confidence and critical thinking.

-For the purpose of this blog post, I was happy to discover her list of fun books for …Continue reading →
+For the purpose of this blog post, I was happy to discover her list of fun books for …Click here to continue reading

 This quote from the great human rights leader Frederick Douglass reminds me of the emancipatory power of books.